matthewarmstr/ocean-cleanup-rov-controls/README.md

 - Forward (0: do nothing; 1: activate thrust motor)
 - [Bits 4-7 are unused / available for additional functionality]

+When new controls are reieved, the microcontroller updates the PWM values according to the predefined motor poisitions that the user desires to control.
+Each time the microcontroller's Bluetooth® stack goes into a disconnected state (whether its an intentional disconnect by the user, an out-ot-range error, or dropped connection), the controls are automatically reset to their default positions (thrust off, rudder straight, etc.).
+This ensures that the vehicle's controls remain stable during instances where an unexpected error occurs.

 ## Prerequisites
 1. Download and install [PSoC™ Creator](https://www.infineon.com/cms/en/design-support/tools/sdk/psoc-software/psoc-creator/) *(developed using PSoC™ Creator 4.4)*.